juanelas/bigint-conversion/README.md

 <a name="bigintToHex"></a>

 ### bigintToHex(a) ⇒ <code>str</code>
-Converts a bigint to a hexadecimal string
+Converts a non-negative bigint to a hexadecimal string

 **Kind**: global function
 **Returns**: <code>str</code> - A hexadecimal representation of the input bigint
+**Throws**:

+- <code>RangeError</code> a should be a non-negative integer.
+Negative values are not supported

 | Param | Type |
 | --- | --- |